BUIDLwithCartesi/cartesi-vscode-extension/README.md

   The Extention integrate Cartesi SDK tools into the VS Code terminal:

-  - Run `cartesi-machine run` to excute smart contracts. - Compile Rollups with `Cartesi-rollups build.` - Deploy with `cartesi-rollups deploy --network testnet.`
+  - Run `run` to excute smart contracts. - Compile Rollups with `build.` - Deploy with `deploy --network testnet.`
   - Debugging & Error Logging

     - Breakpoints Pause excution at key points.